United States Mining Company

 (Having its outlet in Butterfield Canyon meant that the United States company needed to build facilties at the mouth of the Butterfield tunnel, then add still more improvements such as a railroad branch line, to get its ore to its smelter at Midvale.
 There were already such facilities existing at Lark, where the Mascotte tunnel made its exit.)

-United States Mining (USSR&M) purchased the Bingham Mines group.
-(Wilson thesis, p.
-5)
+United States Mining (USSR&M) completed its purchase of the Bingham Mines group.
+(USSR&M Annual Report for the period ending December 31, 1929; Wilson thesis, page 5)